ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 get good at understanding the underlying mechanisms that make it work.

 Anyhow, get familiar with the package/dependency manager of your language of choice and search to see if there are any popular frameworks or libraries used in your field of interest.
 Install a few, read their documentatioin, and get to coding.

 ## Tutorial Hell is real

-It's hard to come up good ideas for projects.
+It's hard to come up with good ideas for projects.
 In all honesty, I don't think most beginners will come up with any good ideas for their first few side projects, that's fine.